 - Duplicative therapy refers to treatments by more than one provider (same or different discipline) which are 1) rendered during an overlapping time period, 2) intended to treat the same or similar body parts, conditions, or diagnoses, and 3) have substantively similar goals - Functional progress refers to progress that directly reflects improvement in specific functional tasks such as swallowing, speech and cognitive activities. - Habilitation refers to services performed to help patients develop skills and functions for daily living that have not yet been acquired at an age appropriate level or keep those skills and functions which are at risk of being permanently lost (not merely fluctuating) due to illness or disease without the habilitative service. - Individualized clinical assessments refer to pre-assessment (e.g., baseline before laryngectomy, neurosurgery) to determine prognosis and post-procedure plan, post-assessment (e.g., after laryngectomy, neurosurgery) to determine therapy needs, or comprehensive initial assessment. - Maintenance program is defined as a program provided to the patient expressly to maintain the patient's current condition or to prevent or slow further deterioration due to a disease or illness.
 The creation, design and instruction of the program must require the skilled knowledge or judgement of a qualified therapist.
-A prescribed maintenance program can generally be performed by the patient individually or with the assistance of a caregiver, The provision of such would be considered a skilled intervention. - Qualified speech-language pathology provider refers to a speech language pathologist, also known as a speech therapist, who holds the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) designation from the American-Speech-Language-Hearing Association (ASHA).
-Speechlanguage pathology support personnel such as assistants, aides, and associates are individuals who may work under the supervision and direction of a CCC-SLP therapist within the scope of their individual licensures and credentialing and as allowed by applicable state regulations. - Rehabilitation focuses on the maximal restoration of physical and psychological function in persons with injuries, pain syndromes, and/or other physical or cognitive impairments. - Self-limited refers to impairments caused by a disease process or surgical intervention that are expected to resolve within a reasonable period of time solely with resumption of normal activity and/or a non-supervised home exercise program. - Skilled services are those services which require a qualified provider to administer the treatment plan.
+A prescribed maintenance program can generally be performed by the patient individually or with the assistance of a caregiver, The provision of such would be considered a skilled intervention. - Qualified speech-language pathology provider refers to a speech language pathologist, also known as a speech therapist, who may hold the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) designation from the American-Speech-Language-Hearing Association (ASHA).
+Speech-language pathology support personnel such as assistants, aides, and associates are individuals who may work under the supervision and direction of a CCC-SLP therapist within the scope of their individual licensures and credentialing and as allowed by applicable state regulations.
+In some clinical settings and under some state practice acts, occupational therapists might also be considered qualified to provide certain speech therapy services delineated in this guideline - Rehabilitation focuses on the maximal restoration of physical and psychological function in persons with injuries, pain syndromes, and/or other physical or cognitive impairments. - Self-limited refers to impairments caused by a disease process or surgical intervention that are expected to resolve within a reasonable period of time solely with resumption of normal activity and/or a non-supervised home exercise program. - Skilled services are those services which require a qualified provider to administer the treatment plan.
 A service is not considered skilled simply because a qualified provider is performing it.